Test-Driven Infrastructure

 It’s strongly recommended to write tests on this level in a most high-level way: Focus on the desired behavior and not on concrete properties or state of the infrastructure.

 For example, if you need to attach an IAM Role to a principal, don’t validate the exact role presence.
-Instead, test that the principal can perform the intended actions like uploading to a bucket.
+Instead, verify that the principal can perform its intended actions—for example, uploading to a bucket.
 This avoids brittle tests coupled to implementation details that break on minor changes like role composition.

 CI Integration and Reporting